Eldridge Cleaver: Later life

 In 1988, Cleaver was placed on probation for burglary and was briefly jailed later in the year after testing positive for cocaine.
 In 1990, he entered drug rehabilitation for a stated crack cocaine addiction.
-In 1992 and 1994, he was arrested for possession by Oakland and Berkeley police.
+In 1992 and 1994, he was arrested for drug possession by Oakland and Berkeley police.
 Shortly after his final arrest, he moved to Southern California, falling into poor health.

 Death

 Cleaver died at age 62 on May 1, 1998, at Pomona Valley Hospital Medical Center in Pomona, California.
+The family announced his cause of death as heart attack at his memorial service at University of LaVerne, where he was employed as a lecturer and diversity consultant at the time of his death.
 He is buried at Mountain View Cemetery in Altadena, California.

 Soul on Ice (1968)

 From my prison cell, I have watched America slowly coming awake.
 It is not fully awake yet, but there is soul in the air and everywhere I see beauty.
-I have watched the sit-ins, the freedom rides the Mississippi Blood Summers, demonstrations all over the country, the F.S.M. movement, the teach-ins, and the mounting protest over Lyndon Strangelove’s foreign policy —all of this, the thousands of little details, show me it is time to straighten up and fly right.
+I have watched the sit-ins, the freedom rides[,] the Mississippi Blood Summers, demonstrations all over the country, the F.S.M. movement, the teach-ins, and the mounting protest over Lyndon Strangelove’s foreign policy —all of this, the thousands of little details, show me it is time to straighten up and fly right.
 That is why I decided to concentrate on my writings and efforts in this area.
 We are a very sick country —I, perhaps, am sicker than most.
 But I accept that.
 I told you in the beginning that I am extremist by nature —so it is only right that I should be extremely sick.
 I was very familiar with the Eldridge who came to prison, but that Eldridge no longer exists.
 And the one I am now is in some ways a stranger to me.